chanzuckerberg/cellxgene-census/docs/articles/2023/20230919-out_of_core_methods.md

 Calculations are done in an accumulative incremental fashion, meaning that only a small fraction of the total data is processed at any given time.

-The Census data is downloaded in chunks and average and variance accumulators are updated for each chunk.
+The Census data is downloaded in increments and average and variance accumulators are updated at each incremental step.
 The implementation also takes advantage of CPU-based multiprocessing to speed up the process.

-Currently, the mean and variance calculation are calculated using the full population of cells/genes, including those with a zero valued measurement.
+Currently, the mean and variance are calculated using the full population of cells/genes, including those with a zero valued measurement.
 In the future, we will enable calculation of mean including the population of non-zero cells/genes.

 ### Example: *KRAS* and *AQP4* average and variance expression in lung epithelial cells